automeris-io/WebPlotDigitizer/DEVELOPER_GUIDELINES.md

     cd app
     ./build.sh

-For MacOS, do this instead of the above:

-    cd app
-    ./build-mac.sh

 This should generate a combined-compiled.js file and several HTML files in the 'app' directory.
 Use the web server (see webserver folder) or Electron app (see electron folder) to host this app.

 **Web Server**